omarcostahamido/PVM/README.md

 ## Run the test

 You could write tests for your combination of commands in the `test.py` file.
-Simply run `python3 test.py` from the console will run it.
+Simply run `python3 test.py` on the console to perform the tests.
 When the test script is started, it will first **kill any existing `pvm.py` processes**, and then spawn a new one to test the commands, and end it again after test is finished.

 ## Known limitations